 Eating Recovery Center In The News: EverydayHealth.com

 Each week, Eating Recovery Center’s Chief Marketing Officer Julie Holland, MHS, CEDS, a clinician with almost 30 years experience in the treatment of eating disorders, shares advice and insights with readers of EverydayHealth.com.
-In the most recent installment of her blog, The Truth About Eating Disorders, Julie discusses valuable resources available to provide education and support recovery.
+In the most recent installment of her blog, The Truth About Eating Disorders, Julie discusses with Bonnie Brennan, MA, LPC, Clinical Director of the Adult Partial Hospitalization Program, how eating disorders are becoming more common than expected in older women.
 Read the full blog post below, or click here to view other posts from Julie on EverydayHealth.com.

 Anorexia and bulimia have traditionally – and errantly – been seen as a “teenage girl’s” disease, but recent trends and an online study from the University of North Carolina Eating Disorders Program released last month reveal that more and more women in mid-life are struggling with disordered eating behaviors and body image issues.
 In fact, last year, Eating Recovery Center saw patients ranging from 9 to 81 years old, underscoring the fact that eating disorders affect people of all ages.

 Bonnie Brennan, MA, LPC, clinical director of the adult partial hospitalization program at Eating Recovery Center, shares her thoughts on the rising incidence of eating disorders in older women.